CrazyGrower/growithjane-scraper/README.md

 # GrowLog Scraper 🌱

-A simple tool to extract your grow logs from GrowWithJane and generate a detailed PDF report.
+A simple tool to extract your grow logs from GrowWithJane and generate a detailed PDF report and video summary.

 ## 🚀 Features

 - Automatic extraction of your GrowWithJane journal
 - Clean PDF generation with your photos and actions
+- Video summarizing the growth process
 - Progress tracking (germination, growth, etc.)
 - Headless mode support (no GUI)
 - Complete history of watering and nutrients